MuseX is an app that utilizes the user’s voice as an instrument to create layered musical tracks.

-“It is probable that the first musical instrument was the human voice itself, which can make a vast array of sounds, from singing, humming and whistling through to clicking, coughing and yawning.”
+“It is probable that the first musical instrument was the human voice itself, which can make a vast array of sounds, from singing, humming and whistling through to clicking, coughing and yawning.” - History of music - Wikipedi

-Muse X is an app that uses our voice as an instrument to create layered musical tracks.
-It is an integrated and immersive experience which combines music-listening and music-making.
+MuseX is an app that uses our voice as an instrument to create layered musical tracks.
+It aims to be an integrated and immersive experience which combines music-listening and music-making.
 Users can record their own voice and convert it to different sounds of musical instruments.